KylePFisher/CIST2100/T1/marketFeasability.md

 ## Customer Segment ideas:
 Customer segment:

-    Targeting Students in the Omaha Metro area with a demand for a set of monthly-paid software in a certain semester to finish classes: engineering software for design class.
+Targeting Students (age range 18-23) in the Omaha Metro area with a demand for a set of monthly-paid software in a certain semester to finish classes:
+* Engineering software for design class.
-        They need laptops that are faster than the libraries to save time Ease of time for in state shipping or pickup at warehouse through order on website People in need for a fast laptop with certain professional software They need laptops that are faster than libraries to save time Ease of time for in state shipping or pickup at warehouse through order on website They just need it for a certain amount of days because there maybe problems with their own computers
+    * They need laptops that are faster than the libraries to save time.
+    * Ease of time for in state shipping or pickup at warehouse through order on website.
+* People in need for a fast laptop with certain professional software
+    * They need laptops that are faster than the libraries to save time.
+    * Ease of time for in state shipping or pickup at warehouse through order on website.
+    * They just need it for a certain amount of days because there may be problems with their own computers.

+Our main customer segment of students will consist of the student body of UNO and MCC which have 18,729 students total.
+These students will only need enough money to cover the daily payment price that they have on the laptop they are renting.

 ## Value proposition ideas:
 The value from our business will come from the quick and easy online retail application we will build for renting laptops.